 International students are expected to progress through their studies at a pace that will ensure completion within the normal duration of a program for which a student visa is granted.
 For example, if the program requires three years of full-time study, the student visa will have been granted for three academic years and students will be expected to complete the program within this time period.

 If the student requires additional time to complete the course (due to availability of units, failed units or pre-requisites), the student will need to renew their student visa approximately one month before their existing student visa expires.
-Please contact the International Student Visa Officer, located in Building 101 for more information.
+Please contact the Student Advisor – International Student Visas, located in Building 101 for more information.

 Terminated students are not allowed to re-enrol into the course.
 International students are strongly advised to submit a written appeal against their academic status of Terminated.
 For further information, please visit the Current Students website.
 Students can also contact the Student Wellbeing Advisors for further assistance.